Microsoft XPS

 How to create XPS files

-As with PDF, there are applications such as Windows Office 2007 that can save documents directly as XPS files.
-The free Global Graphics gDoc Creator can convert Office files to XPS (and acts as an XPS printer for other types of applications).
+As with PDF, there are applications such as Windows Office 2016 that can save documents directly as XPS files.

 In both Vista and Windows XP (with the XPS Essentials Pack installed), it is possible to print to an XPS file.
 I don’t know why I didn’t get this working on my XP system.
 On my Windows Vista system it worked fine though.